 The Kenai Watershed Forum's (KWF) water quality program is designed to document the existing and changing conditions of water quality within the Kenai River Watershed by developing and maintaining baseline information.
 It is the intent of the program to first identify and then address a wide range of activities that may contribute to nonpoint source pollution in the Kenai River Watershed.
 The baseline water-quality monitoring program is consistent with the recommendation 4.5.10.2.2 in the Kenai River Comprehensive Management Plan, which today is overseen by the Kenai River Special management Area (KRSMA) Advisory Board (AKDNR 1997).
 This recommendation was developed for Alaska State Parks and the Upper Kenai River Cooperative Plan (USFWS 1997) as a partnership between Alaska State Parks, U.S. Fish and Wildlife Service and the U.S. Forest Service, Chugach National Forest.
 Since the project’s inception in 2000, agencies represented by the KRSMA Advisory Board have provided financial and personnel support to carry out fieldwork and laboratory analyses.

 The State of Alaska conducts ambient water quality monitoring only in select areas due to the high operating costs to maintain such a system over a large undeveloped area.
-Historically, on the Kenai Peninsula There have been several water quality analyses conducted by state agencies in the early 1990's (Litchfield and Kyle 1992; ADEC 2022b, 2022a).
+Historically, on the Kenai Peninsula There have been several water quality analyses conducted by state agencies in the early 1990's (Litchfield and Kyle 1992; Litchfield and Milner 1998; ADEC 2022b, 2022a).
 Although these studies indicated that measured water quality parameters were within state and federal compliance standards, impacts of development and recreational use were evident.
 Litchfield and Kyle (1992) analyzed water quality at 17 sites located between the outlet of Kenai Lake and Cook Inlet, and recommended the continued sampling of critical water quality parameters (fecal coliform, hydrocarbon, metals, and nutrients) for the purpose of monitoring future impacts on the Kenai River.
 They selected representative sites with the suggestion that they be monitored at least twice a year.
 It was also suggested that more intensive sampling be conducted in the Lower Kenai River, where concentrations of water quality contaminants were the highest priority and of greatest concern.